deepakmkoshy/WeightTracker/README.md

 * Connected FireBase to the app.
 * Removing the what user inputted widget or just repurpose it to show the list of weight.
 * Learn how to implement the database in Firebase instead of storing it locally.
+* Implemented Hive as a replacement for firestore